 If staff have concerns that an adult is experiencing or has experienced abuse they must make a referral to Northamptonshire County Council Customer Service Centre on 0300 126 1000 and select option 2.
 The form used to make a referral is an SA1.
-Please click here.
+Please click here to complete the form.

 NHFT safeguarding policies